-10.1 External Examiners must have whatever access they deem necessary to drafts of examination papers, coursework titles or other forms of assessment with a view to discharging their responsibilities in 9.1 above.
+10.1 External Examiners must have whatever access they deem necessary to any documents (including drafts of examination papers, coursework titles or other forms of assessment) with a view to discharging their responsibilities in 9.1 and (where applicable) 9.5 above.

-10.2 External Examiners must be provided with information about assessment procedures sufficient for discharging their responsibilities in 9.2 above.
+10.2 External Examiners must be provided with information about assessment procedures and other procedures sufficient for discharging their responsibilities in 9.2 and (where applicable) 9.5 above.
 Any queries External Examiners may have about assessment procedures should be answered in a timely, accurate and comprehensive fashion.

 10.3 External Examiners may request meetings with groups of staff and students from the Nottingham and international campuses (eg via video-conferencing) in order to contextualise their judgements.
 Any reasonable requests of this kind should be facilitated as far as is practicable.
 Where it is not logistically possible to meet international campus students annually, an opportunity should be given a minimum of once every three years.